WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Either one of the following procedures may fill a vacancy on the Board of Trustees:

-1. If the Board of Trustees removes a Trustee, it shall replace the Trustee for the balance of the term with a majority vote of the remaining Board of Trustees present.
+1. If the Board of Trustees removes a Trustee or if a position is vacant for any reason other than Section 9B below, it shall replace the Trustee for the balance of the term with a majority vote of the remaining Board of Trustees present.

 2. If the general membership removes a Trustee, it shall elect a replacement Trustee for the balance of the term with a majority vote of all Active members present at the same meeting.